-Designed specifically to target childhood hunger, every month our Backpack for Kids Program supplies crucial weekend meals to over 2,200 school-aged children at five local elementary schools in three Stark County school districts.
+Designed specifically to target childhood hunger, every month our Backpack for Kids Program supplies crucial weekend meals to over 2,200 school-aged children at seven local elementary schools in three Stark County school districts.
 Students at risk of weekend hunger receive a bag of food from which they can easily assemble four healthy, non-perishable, and kid-friendly meals to sustain them over the weekend.
 Students are identified by their participation in the National School Lunch Program (NSLP), through which they receive free and reduced lunches during the school week (Monday through Friday).

 For the hungry and food-insecure children of Stark County, the only meals they can count on often come from in-school initiatives.
 But if these children are in need Monday through Friday, what happens when they go home for the weekend without the safety net of school breakfasts and lunches?
 The sad truth is that these children have to worry about where their next meal will come from.
 They show up to school on Monday morning without having eaten enough, or very much at all.
 The Stark County Hunger Task Force thinks there’s something wrong with that picture, and we know you do as well.